 Staff and Functions

-Chargé d’Affaires ad interim (Chief of Mission) – Ethan A. Goldrich
+Chargé d’affaires ad interim (Chief of Mission) – Scott M. Rauland

 The Management Officer is responsible for normal business operations of the Embassy, including overall administrative management of personnel, budget and fiscal matters, real and expendable property, acquisitions, and many other internal operations and services.